JansenMok/pwnable-Mem-Safety/README.md

 (gdb) x/4x argv[1]
 0xffffd888:	0xcd58326a	0x89c38980	0x58476ac1	0xc03180cd
 ```
 After figuring out the address of the `SHELLCODE`, I inputted it into the `egg` file, following the `FIRST_HALF` and `SECOND_HALF` variables' comment hints.
-Finally, I calculated the number of remaining bytes—which I'm probably wrong, awaiting private Ed post reply...
+Finally, I calculated the number of remaining bytes from the two sets of `'AAAA'`s to the extra `%c` padding.
+Unfortunately, I could not get past the segmentation fault and ran out of time.
+Partial credit for being so close to the solution would be greatly appreciated.